levigo/jbig2-imageio/README.md

 - Support for shared data segments as used by PDF via custom DecodeParams.

 ## License
-This ImageIO plugin is licensed under the [GNU General Public License V3](http://www.gnu.org/licenses/gpl.html).
-Alternatively see [here](gpl.txt).
+This ImageIO plugin is licensed under the [Apache Software License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Alternatively see [here](LICENSE.txt).
-For other licensing options please [contact us](mailto:solutions@levigo.de).

 ## Release Notes
 Please take a look at the [release notes](release-notes.md).

 ## Support
-Support is available via issue tracker.
-Commercial support is available.
-For inquiries please [contact us](mailto:solutions@levigo.de).
+Support is available through the [Apache PDFBox community}(https://pdfbox.apache.org/support.html)

 ## Usage
 ### Introduction